Rodger Bumpass

-Rodger Bumpass (born November 20, 1951) is an American actor and comedian.
-He is known for his long-running role as Squidward Tentacles on the American animated television series SpongeBob SquarePants.
-He voices several other characters on the show as well, including the purple doctor fish and various anchovies.
+Rodger Bumpass (born November 20, 1951) is an American actor.
+He is a main cast member on the animated television series SpongeBob SquarePants, providing the voice of Squidward Tentacles and several other voices.

 He also voiced The Chief in the animated series Where on Earth Is Carmen Sandiego?, Professor Membrane from Invader Zim and Mr. Besser, the school principal in the animated series The Kids from Room 402.
-Bumpass has many other credits in animated films, animated television series, and video games.
+Bumpass has amassed credits on other animated films, animated television series, and video games, and reprises the role of Squidward Tentacles in all SpongeBob SquarePants associated media.

 Early life

-Rodger Bumpass was born on November 20, 1951, in Jonesboro, Arkansas, to Carroll C. (1924–2009) and Virginia Cathey Bumpass (1921–2004).
-He had two siblings, one of whom died early.
-He attended Little Rock Central High School, where he received his first training in theater.
-He then majored in radio–TV and minored in theater at Arkansas State University.
-He worked at the campus radio station and also at Jonesboro's Gray Television owned ABC/NBC/CW+ affiliated television station, KAIT-TV, where he had multiple duties as announcer, film processor, cameraman, audio technician, and technical director.
+Rodger Bumpass was born on November 20, 1951, in Little Rock, Arkansas, to Carroll C. (1924–2009) and Virginia Cathey Bumpass (1921–2004).
+He had two siblings, one of whom was stillborn.
+His parents ran a dry cleaning business.
+He described his mother as "the life of the family" and his father "a typical Southern male with Southern male disgust" but added that he was loving and giving.
+As a child, Bumpass idolized Mel Blanc and would do impressions of Looney Tunes characters as well as other cartoon characters.
+He memorized the comedy albums of Jonathan Winters and Bill Cosby and was inspired by Tim Conway's physical comedy.

-While at KAIT, he also wrote, produced, and performed in a late-night comedy program called Mid-Century Nonsense Festival Featuring Kumquat Theater.
-He graduated from A-State in 1976, and when encouraged by an A-State professor to consider professional theater, he moved to New York in June 1977.
+Bumpass attended Little Rock Central High School, where he received his first training in theatre.
+He then majored in radio–TV and minored in theatre at Arkansas State University.
+He worked at the campus radio station and also at Jonesboro's ABC affiliated television station, KAIT-TV, where he had multiple duties as announcer, film processor, cameraman, audio technician, and technical director.
+While at KAIT, Bumpass also wrote, produced, and performed in a late-night comedy program called Mid-Century Nonsense Festival Featuring Kumquat Theater.
+He graduated from A-State in 1976, and when encouraged by an A-State professor to consider professional theatre, he moved to New York in June 1977.